maelyg/ONTViSc-hands-on-training/README.md

                                                 --host_fasta ~/code/micropipe/test_data/Plant_host_sequences11_ed.fasta
 ```

-## Example of dengue virus sample seqeunced at very high depth
+## Example of dengue virus sample sequenced at very high depth
-Amplicon approach, amplicon size expected to be ~10,000 bp.
+This was sequence usin an amplicon approach.
+The amplicon size expected to be ~10,000 bp.
 Raw data available in folder /work/eresearch_bio/test_datasets/ET300 on Lyra.

-The strategy here is to only retain high quality data (we can be picky here as it was sequenced at high depth, hence the parameter -q 18).
+The strategy here is to only retain high quality data.
+We can be picky here as it was sequenced at very high depth.
 After checking the QC profile, we can see that by performing harsh quality filtering step, we still retain a decent amount of reads.
-Chopper retains 14,921 reads using the parameters listed below.
+Chopper retains 14,921 reads using the options '-q 18 -l 9500 --maxlength 11000'.
 ```
 nextflow run ~/code/github/main/ontvisc/main.nf -resume \
                                                 -profile singularity \